 Actually, there are no formal limitations as to the number of pages that a CV should fit.
 Two theories are in competition – one says that it’s always the best option to limit your CV to one page, while the other promotes the idea of standing out by increasing the number of pages to two.

-If dozens or hundreds of people respond to a job advertisement, a recruiter does not have patience to read each and every application.
+If dozens or hundreds of people respond to a job offer, a recruiter does not have the patience to read each and every application.
 They devote several seconds to each CV.
 It is only when they find a given resume interesting that you can expect greater attention.
 However, too much irrelevant information will discourage a recruiter.

 Do not write about experience and competency that are not mentioned in a job offer.

 Important!
 If you have to write more than one page, continue on another sheet of paper (not on the reverse side of the first one!)

 It’s best to prepare a full version CV that contains all the information and then cut out data which are less relevant from a recruiter’s perspective.
 In this way, you will come up with a CV of optimal length ranging from 1 to 2 pages.

 Use now CV creator free, you'll see this is easy.

 2021-07-27Misbay Mohamed sadik